Parsing a Greek Noun

 Most Greek nouns are assigned one of three GRAMMATICAL GENDERS:

 In some cases, the grammatical gender of a particular noun reflects the actual gender of a person or animal.
 In other cases, the gender of a noun is simply grammatical.
 This is perhaps clearest with the gender of nouns that are inanimate objects, but there are also nouns that possess an unanticipated grammatical gender.
 For example, ἀνδρεία, manliness, is a grammatically FEMININE noun.
-Learning the gender of each noun is therefore essential, and must be memorized as part of vocabulary entry.
+Learning the gender of each noun is therefore essential, and must be memorized as part of the vocabulary entry.

 II.
 NUMBER indicates whether a noun is singular or plural.